100mslive/100ms-web/README.md

 This is an example React app to demo [100ms' React SDK](https://www.npmjs.com/package/@100mslive/hms-video-react).

 Not using React?
-Find the [Javascript Quickstart here](https://docs.100ms.live/javascript/v2/guides/javascript-quickstart)
+Find the [Javascript Quickstart here](https://docs.100ms.live/javascript/v2/guides/javascript-quickstart).

 ## Prerequisites

-You will need [Node.js](https://nodejs.org) version v12.13.0 or greater installed on your system
+You will need [Node.js](https://nodejs.org) version v12.13.0 or greater installed on your system.

 ## Clone the repo

-Get the code by cloning this repo using git
+Get the code by cloning this repo using git.

 ```bash
 git clone git@github.com:100mslive/100ms-web-v2.git